jessechounard/pugixml/README.md

 ## Todo
 - Demonstrate how the configurable build options work.
-- Currently a file named `pugiconfig.generated.hpp` is created in the root folder.
-I think it would be much better in the `.zig-cache`, but I couldn't seem to get that to work.
 - Currently only tested on my Windows box.
 More validation required.
 - Add a CI step on github.